puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 Currently, Puppet needs extra Ruby plugins in order to use PuppetDB.
 Unlike custom facts or functions, these cannot be loaded from a module and must be installed in Puppet's main source directory.

 * First, ensure that the appropriate Puppet Labs package repository ([Puppet Enterprise](/guides/puppetlabs_package_repositories.html#puppet-enterprise-repositories), or [open source](/guides/puppetlabs_package_repositories.html#open-source-repositories)) is enabled.
 You can use a [package][] resource to do this or use the apt::source (from the [puppetlabs-apt][apt] module) and [yumrepo][] types.
-* Next, use Puppet to ensure that the `pe-puppetdb-terminus` or `puppetdb-terminus` package is installed:
+* Next, use Puppet to ensure that the `puppetdb-terminus` package is installed:

 {% highlight ruby %}
-    # for PE:
-    package {'pe-puppetdb-terminus':
-      ensure => installed,
-    }

-    # for open source:
     package {'puppetdb-terminus':
       ensure => installed,
     }